Are our memories actually ours?

 It has been well known for decades that skeletal factors get passed down through the generations.

-For example if your parents were long distance runners and had developed the physique and aerobic capacity suitable to long distance runners, then you will have a predisposition to having that capacity.
+For example if your parents were long distance runners and had developed the physique and aerobic capacity suitable to long distance runners, then you will have a predisposition to have that capacity.

 Or if they were a tennis player with a strong right elbow then you will also inherit a predisposition to having that, or good eye hand co-ordination.